mcconnell-joe/Projects/README.md

 # Projects
 ## This repository is designed to show several projects that display coding knowledge, ability, and understanding.
 ## **Solo Projects**
+### Java
 # **TurnBased**
 TurnBased is a text-based game that I am currently working on.
 I am implementing all the different design patterns and principals that I have learned thus far into one cohesive project.
 This project is far from finished; I am adding to it all the time.
 I have put this here to display my ability to incorporate all the tools and ideas I have learned into a project that is coded solely by me.
 I hope to make it into a complete command line game soon.

+### JavaScript + HTML / CSS
+# Guess My Number
+This JavaScript project displays a simple little game in an easy to read and intresting way.
+This program generates a random number(1-100) then gets the user to guess the number.
+Based off the user guess messages are displayed if the the guess is too high, low or not in range.
+This project shows a basic understanding of JavaScript, HTML, and CSS.

 ## **School Projects**
 # **Full Inheritance**